Specific heat and density anomaly in the Hubbard model: Results

 Studies of classical lattice models connected a change of sign in $\alpha_{\mu}$ to residual entropies~\cite{10.1063/1.4916905}, as well as the results for bosons~\cite{Rizzatti2019,rizzatti2020quantum}.
-Although the ground state of the Fermi-Hubbard model has no residual entropy in the thermodynamic limit, at finite temperature, the entropy as a function of lattice filling $s(n)$ has maxima away from half-filling for strong correlations~\cite{silva_effects_2023}.
+Although the ground state of the Hubbard model has no residual entropy in the thermodynamic limit, at finite temperature, the entropy as a function of lattice filling $s(n)$ has maxima away from half-filling for strong correlations~\cite{silva_effects_2023}.
 From Equation~\ref{eq:Kelvin}, we can see that $\alpha_{\mu} = 0$ implies $(\partial s / \partial n)_T = 0$.
 That is, the change of sign of $\alpha_{\mu}$ happens right at the entropy maxima.
 Conversely, the same is true for the Seebeck coefficient: its anomalous change of sign happens at the maxima in the entropy.
-Figure~\ref{fig:entropy} shows that as the temperature is decreased, the entropy decreases for all interaction strengths and lattice fillings, but we detect the known maxima away from half-filling for all temperatures.
-For lower temperatures, the maxima develop at weaker interactions: while for $T = 2$ only $U = 8$ and $U = 10$ show maxima away from half-filling, at $T = 0.5$ this effect begins at $U = 4$ already.
-We note that these maxima are a clear sign of the Mott insulator state: at $n = 1$ and strong interaction, the entropy is at a local minimum.
-Any doping drives the system to a metallic state, leading to a larger entropy.
-As the doping increases further away from half-filling, carrier mobility is hindered, reducing the entropy.
-At the extreme values of $n = 0$ and $n = 2$ the system is a band insulator, leading to a very low entropy.
-In other words, the entropic competition between the metal and the insulators at each value of $n$ leads to the non-monotonic behavior of the entropy.
-At the $n$ where the entropy is maximum, the winner of this competition changes.
-To map the location of these effects as temperature changes, we mark on Figure~\ref{fig:n_vs_U} the points where $\alpha_{\mu} = \mathcal S_{\text{Kelvin}} = \partial s/\partial n = 0$, for all the simulated temperatures and interactions.
-For the higher temperature, strong interactions ($U > 8$) are necessary for the change of sign to happen.
-As the temperature is lowered, the effect starts to occur at a lower value of $U$ and a wider range of interactions is included.